-You can download Espada artwork templates, create your own artwork, or order your prints from Focus Attack.
-Click here for a 10% discount.
+You can opt for an LED upgrade for the buttons that comes with a remote.
+You can also download Espada artwork templates, create your own artwork, or order your prints.
 Otherwise, JxKDesigns is offering its own stock Espada artwork as a free download, which is marvelous to look at.

 If you would like custom artwork for your Espada, our artist, Felipe Fernandez, can make it for you.
 Check out the complete makeover he gave a client’s Espada: